stephenmcardle/gulp-sample/README.md

 5. Go to "localhost:3000/instruments.html" in your web browser.
 The page should be unstyled.

-6. Run gulp command.
+6. In another terminal, run the gulp command.
 This will automatically run the default task defined in gulpfile.js

 > `$ gulp`